mikecasey99/mikecasey99/README.md

 **🟦 Clean Code**
 <sub><a href="https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882">A Handbook of Agile Software Craftsmanship</a></sub>
-*Focusing on writing clean, maintainable, and testable code for long-term scalability.*

 **🟧 Dependency Injection: Principles, Practices, and Patterns**
 <sub><a href="https://www.amazon.com/Dependency-Injection-Principles-Practices-Patterns/dp/161729473X">Mastering DI in enterprise .NET applications</a></sub>
-*Essential for building testable, loosely-coupled systems using .NET Core.*

 ---